wupanhao/scratch-vm/test/snapshot/README.md

 # Snapshot tests

-Snapshot testing runs the compiler on all the test projects in test/fixtures/execute and verifies that the compiled output is identical to what we expect.
-This results in some benefits:
+Snapshot testing runs the compiler on many of the test projects in test/fixtures/execute and verifies that the compiled output is identical to a pre-calculated "snapshot".
+This verifies:

- - We verify that the compiler is deterministic (mostly)
+ - The compiler is deterministic (mostly)
- - We verify that the compiler's output does change unexpectedly
+ - The compiler's output does not change unexpectedly
- - We verify that optimizations and type analysis in the generated code is working properly
+ - Optimizations and type analysis in the generated code are working properly

 These snapshots are automatically verified as part of the integration tests.
-There is also a more readable CLI.
+There is also a more readable CLI for humans.
 To verify the snapshots:

 ```
 node test/snapshot